Kartik15/Projects/README.md

 # Projects Info

-1)Project Folder contains:
+## Project Folder contains:

-  IPYNB Code File contains all the code.
+  1. IPYNB Code File contains all the code.

-  Dataset for required Projects.
+  2. Dataset for required Projects.

-  About_Project document having the Overall gist of Project
+  3. About_Project document having the Overall gist of Project